dmcquay/destroy-dev-env/README.md

 - Set up your own tools using credentials found in docker-compose.yaml
 - Connect on the command line with `npm run db`
-- Execute a file on the command line with `echo $file | npm run run-sql`
+- Execute a file on the command line with `cat $file | npm run run-sql`

 ## How to make changes to the database schema